luckymanaya/Svelte/README.md

 </p>

 3. **Slider**
-<p align = "justify">I made a slider that increases and decreases the font size of the text in the second page so that users do not have a hard time reading it.
+<p align = "justify">I made a slider that increases and decreases the font size of the text in the second page so that users can resize the text based on their preferences.
+This allows users to have more control and also increases the website accessibility, especially for users with reading difficulties.
 </p>

 ## Process